mneimy/mneimy/README.md

 - 👋 Hi, I’m @mneimy a Data scientist consultant.
-Can Help you either with you create your Data strategies to help you control and scale your business.
+I can Help you also with you create your Data strategies to help you control and scale your business.

 - 👀 I’m interested in Data Science / Data engineering projects, and everything around IA.